starik222/BooruDatasetTagManager/README.md

 All language files are located in the `Languages` ​​folder.
 You can translate the application interface into the language you are interested in.
 To do this, you need to copy any `xx-XX.txt` file you like, rename it according to your [language code](https://learn.microsoft.com/en-us/openspecs/office_standards/ms-oe376/6c085406-a698-4e12-9d4d-c3b0ee3dbc4a) and translate the contents after the `=` sign.
 You can create a topic in Issues or discussions and attach your translation.
 I will include your translation in the next release.

+# Dependencies

+- [ScreenLister](https://github.com/starik222/ScreenLister) - Used to obtain images from videos.

 # Build

 This is a tool designed in C and you will need to run it in Visual Studio (not Visual Studio Code).
 Steps to achieve this are: